josevcm/nfc-laboratory/README.md

 ## Recommended settings

-The configuration file is found in `nfc-lab.conf` and consists of the following sections:
+The example configuration file is found in `dat/nfc-lab.conf` and consists of the following sections:

 ```
 [settings]